-When the commissioners questioned David about the reporting process, he said there was an ad hoc and informal approach for allegations of abuse.
+When the commissioners questioned David about the reporting process, he said there was an ad hoc and informal approach to allegations of abuse.
 He also said overcrowding and lack of staff led to boys from violent and abusive homes being housed with hardened juvenile offenders.

 David claims he contacted the Department of Health about the issue, but he was knocked back due to budget constraints.

-Officers received “Mickey Mouse” training and allegations rarely got passed up the chain of command
+Officers received “Mickey Mouse” training, and allegations rarely got passed up the chain of command

-When Ashley submitted evidence to the Royal Commission, he said the staff were given “Mickey Mouse” training – meaning many things were glossed over including how to handle allegations of child sexual abuse.
+When Ashley submitted evidence to the Royal Commission, he said the staff were given “Mickey Mouse” training – meaning many things were glossed over, including how to handle allegations of child sexual abuse.

 In the training material, sexual abuse was dubbed “unnatural acts”.

-Many staff members were also ex-police officers, ex-army or simply imposing figures.
+Many staff members were also ex-police officers, ex-army, or simply imposing figures.

-Ashley said the boys were too scared to report abuse and even if they did, their allegations were rarely passed on to anyone.
+Ashley said the boys were too scared to report abuse, and even if they did, their allegations were rarely passed on to anyone.